fraunhofer-iem/move-kpi-system/kpis/Production Performance/Downtime to Operating Time.md

 # Downtime to Operating Time

 ## Description
-We measure how sustainable a supplier is.
+We measure how productive the production is by the ratio of production losses to actual production.

 ## Calculation
 `Downtime / Worktime`